 Tamper Size: Why Precision Matters

-- Commercial setups: Usually 58mm or 58.5mm
+Commercial equipment: Usually 58mm or 58.5mm

 Handle Ergonomics: Comfort Affects Consistency

-- A comfortable grip (wood, aluminum, or rubber)
+A comfortable grip (wood, aluminum, or rubber)

-- Weight balance (not too top-heavy)
+Weight balance (not top-heavy)

-- A handle height that suits your hand size
+A handle of your hand size

-Should You Upgrade to a Calibrated Tamper?
+Should You Switch to a Calibrated Tamper?

 Calibrated tampers click or stop when you’ve applied ~30 lbs of pressure.
 They’re great for:

-- Consistency across multiple shots
+Consistency across several shots

-- Preventing over-tamping or under-tamping
+Preventing over-tamping or under-tamping

 Recommended Espresso Tampers for Home Baristas